CrowdStrike/SuperMem/README.md

 # Troubleshooting
 There are a number of known bugs, which are outlined in this section.
 - Dumping files may not work on Windows images below Windows8.
 The offset supplied by the volatility3 filescan plugin is sometimes physical and not virtual.
-There is not a descriptor specifying which is returned as well.
+There is not a descriptor specifying which is returned either.
 The current script is expecting virtual only.
-You can fix this by changing the dumpfiles function to --physaddr from --virtaddr.
+You can fix this by changing the dumpfiles function from `--virtaddr` to `--physaddr`.